robbielyman/blaggregator/README.md

 between consecutive (hourly) crawls by blaggregator, only the last two posts will be notified on Zulip.

+### My blog post appears on Zulip, but with no summary quote.

+The quote is pulled from [feedparser's](https://pypi.org/project/feedparser/) summary field, which in turn is populated with, e.g. RSS or Atom's "summary" or "description" fields.
+Make sure that your feed is generating content for those tags!

 ### My blog is multi-purpose and not wholly code/Recurse Center specific

 No problem!
 RCers usually enjoy reading non-technical posts by others.